Updated: March 9th, 2015

 You can also use adjustment layers to further modify the color such as photo filter, hue and saturation, gradient map etc

-How to load the brushes in Corel PSP, Painter etc?
+How to load them in Corel PSP, Painter etc?

 Spiral brushes and Photoshop image modes

 You can use them in RGB as well as CMYK and LAB and other color modes, you can also use them in 8bit, 32bit, 16bit etc Use them to create truly stunning color effects in all these image modes.
 Change the color mode for the image via the image menu.

 Some of the effects are not available in 32bit mode and also when you revert back to 8bit some of the color may be lost but the HDR toning option does allow for a wide range of colorful modification.
 The 32bit mode is probably the best way to add the presets as you can achieve some really interesting effects / art especially when combined with tools such as gradients.